OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

 1. In the karnak docker, add the generated jar to the following path `app/externalid-providers`.

-## A jar was loaded and the deleted from the folder
+## A jar was loaded and deleted from the folder

 If you have already loaded a jar in KARNAK and you delete it from the externalid-provider directory, you will no longer be able to launch KARNAK.
-In the log, you will get an error like this:
+In the log, yyou will be displayed this message of error:

  `ERROR [restartedMain] org.karnak.backend.config.ExternalIDProviderConfig:  File not found in /PATH/externalid-providers/JARNAME.jar`

-To relaunch KARNAK 2 solutions are available:
+To relaunch KARNAK 3 solutions are available:

-1. The first is to delete or modify all the destinations containing this externalid provider.
+1. The first consists of in deleting or modifying all the destinations containing this externalid provider.
 Then, in the KARNAK database, delete in the externalid_provider table the row containing the provider that you no longer use.
-2. The second, put the same jar back in the directory.
+2. The second consists in putting the same jar back in the directory.
-3. The third, create a jar containing the same file name as the one that was no longer present
+3. The third consists in creating a jar containing the same file name as the one that was no longer available.